-- A variation of this mechanic occurs in the original Teenage Mutant Ninja Turtles game on NES.
+- A variation of this mechanic occurs in Teenage Mutant Ninja Turtles (1989).
 In that game, you have the four different ninja turtles; rather than providing an arbitrary number of lives, a turtle will be captured when his health bar is exhausted, and the player has to face an additional challenge to rescue him.

-- Total Overdose: Had up to 9 'Rewinds', which would back the action up to 5 seconds before death, giving the player opportunity to other choices, if possible.
-Running out of Rewinds resulted in Final Death, but one could always use a Rewind to exit the mission and return to Sandbox mode, cutting their losses.
+- Total Overdose had up to 9 'Rewinds', which would back the action up to 5 seconds before death, giving the player opportunity to other choices, if possible.
+Running out of Rewinds resulted in death, but one could always use a Rewind to exit the mission and return to Sandbox mode, cutting their losses.

 - V2000: The player character is a drone pilot (supposedly) working alongside many others, and lives are the interdimensional exploration ships they fly.
 Since there's no danger to pilots but a shortage of crazy world-hopping UAVs, extra lives represent being trusted with more resources.
 This falls apart the moment the player gets an extra life by finding trophies, but it was a good try.

-- You Only Live Once: Parodied rather savagely in this Deconstruction Game.
+- You Only Live Once, being a Deconstruction Game, parodies it rather savagely.
 As the name suggests, it's a platform game where you only have one life.
-If you try to "continue" when the nerdy protagonist dies, the game just shows his kidnapped girlfriend calling an ambulance, then the paramedics declaring him a lost cause, his death getting reported on the evening news, the Big Bad being arrested for manslaughter because of the death-trap-laden castle, and finally a memorial built on the stage where he died.
+If you try to "continue" when the nerdy protagonist dies, the game just shows his kidnapped girlfriend calling an ambulance, then the paramedics declaring him a lost cause, his death getting reported on the evening news, the Big Bad being arrested for manslaughter because of the death-trap-laden castle (or a random Mook arrested for murder), and finally a memorial built on the stage where he died.
 And on top of all that, you can never play the game again, unless you find and delete the appropriate file.

-- Averted Trope in this TV series, but referenced in the earlier seasons, at least: after explaining how the life force meter works, Treguard would give the team a warning along the lines of "this is no game for a player with numerous lives, and when this one is done, your adventure is over."
+- After explaining how the life force meter works, Treguard would give the team a warning along the lines of "this is no game for a player with numerous lives, and when this one is done, your adventure is over."

 - The French and Spanish versions had no life force meter, but had a 4-player team that could play as long as there were one knight and one advisor left (which means three lives).